“Children are educated by what the grown-up is and not by his talk.” ~ Carl Jung

-So let’s see which are the most meaningful gifts you could offer your child, more important than expensive toys and holidays.
+So let’s see which are the most precious gifts you could offer your child, more important than expensive toys and holidays.
+Here are 7

-Here are 7 Precious Gifts Every Parent Should Offer Their Child:
+7 Precious Gifts Every Parent Should Offer Their Child

 From the first day of his life, the most desirable and most precious gift every parent should offer their child is the gift of unconditional love.